-4.1 Each standard taskforce is formed on a representative basis by seeking nominations from organisations listed in 3.1.

-4.2 When an organisation nominates a taskforce member it is expected that the member will be able to speak with authoritatively on behalf of that organisation.
+- 4.1 To form a standard taskforce, APESB seeks nominations from organisations listed in 3.1. - 4.2 When an organisation nominates a taskforce member it is expected that the member is able to speak authoritatively on behalf of that organisation.